Reading at Ecclesall Primary School

 Implementation: To achieve our aim of encouraging the love of literature, children are exposed to a wide range of high quality reading material.
 Staff use reading as a stimulus to excite children’s imagination, engage interest, develop thinking and expand their vocabulary.

 From the earliest opportunity our children enjoy a wide range of stories, rhymes, poems and songs.
 Each year group read books from their recommended reading list and adults regularly share different texts with their class.
-Children talk about and identify which books they enjoy, through discussions in class, book clubs, reading records, reading bookmarks and book reviews.
+Children talk about and identify which books they enjoy, through story times, discussions, play, book clubs, peer to peer book reviews and library visits.
 We are very proud of our school library and children visit with their class to enjoy the space and to listen to and choose a range of texts and genres.

 Classrooms provide rich reading environments and reading areas.
-Children have access to a wide range of high quality fiction and non-fiction texts within the classroom and in our school library.
-Story-time books are selected to ensure that they broaden children’s experiences of texts.
-Each year group has a list of texts many of which are available in the class reading area for children to access.
-We are dedicated to making reading as high-profile as possible, with reading workshops, visits to the community library, author assemblies, Book Week (coinciding with the national ‘World Book Day’), our annual book fair, The Sheffield Book Awards, poetry day and author visits arranged throughout the school year.
+Children have access to a wide range of high quality fiction, non-fiction and poetry texts within the classroom and in our school library.
+Story-time books are selected to ensure that they broaden children’s experiences of literature, life, diversity and cultures.
+Each year group has a list of texts which are available in the class reading area for children to access.
+We are dedicated to making reading as high-profile as possible, with reading workshops, book studies, visits to the community library, author assemblies, Book Week (coinciding with the national ‘World Book Day’), our annual book fair, The Sheffield Book Awards, poetry day and author visits arranged throughout the school year.
 Children read independently across all subjects every day.

-All children will develop a love of reading and will be able to talk confidently about the books they enjoy making connections and comparisons between texts.
+All children will develop a love of reading and will be able to talk confidently about the books they enjoy making connections and comparisons between genres, texts and authors.
 They will develop the skills to become fluent, confident and able readers supporting their learning across the whole curriculum.
 The strong foundations we provide will underpin our children’s future learning and ultimately their ability to become effective communicators.
 We want all children to love books and reading.